cyrusimap/cyrus-sasl/docsrc/sasl/sysadmin.rst

 -----------------

 The Cyrus SASL library also supports the One-Time-Password (OTP) mechanism.
-This mechanism is similar to CRAM-MD5 and DIGEST-MD5 in that is uses a shared secret and a challenge/response exchange.
+This mechanism is similar to CRAM-MD5, DIGEST-MD5 and SCRAM in that is uses a shared secret and a challenge/response exchange.
 However, OTP is more secure than the other shared secret mechanisms in that the secret is used to generate a sequence of one-time (single use) passwords which prevents reply attacks, and that secret need